Internships

 Garden 2 Market Internship

-For the first time, a Crew Leader position will be added for 2023.
-This college-aged individual will assist in all aspects of the internship: providing direct instruction to interns, maintaining records and metrics, and helping with general prep and planning for each week.
+Crew Leader: This college-aged individual will assist in all aspects of the internship: providing direct instruction to interns, maintaining records and metrics, and helping with general prep and planning for each week.
+Past crew leaders have overseen cooking demonstrations at the market, created workshops and enrichment events, and added their experiences and passions to the internship.
+Crew leaders also obtain their Servsafe Food Handlers Certificate.

 Special Thanks To: